top of page

 The oldest neighborhood of Buenos Aires, San Telmo’s streets are filled with cafes, antique shops, and tango parlors, as well as an array of colonial buildings not seen in other parts of the capital.
 Its bohemian air remains today, and it is the premier destination for a more authentic tango experience.

-Check out our article, What to do in San Telmo, Buenos Aires to learn more.
+Check out our neighborhood guide to San Telmo to learn more.

 La Boca